echocrow/pasteword/README.md

 # pasteword

-> Paste basic or template-based keys and passwords.

-Retrieve passwords and temporarily put them into the clipboard for easy copy-pasting.
+Retrieve passwords by temporarily putting them into the clipboard for easy copy-pasting.

-On macOS, `pasteword` uses Keychain under the hood to store and retrieve keys and passwords.
+On macOS, `pasteword` uses Keychain under the hood to store and retrieve passwords.

-`pasteword` optionally support reusable password templates with variable placeholders.

-_**Note:** Reuse passwords or password templates at your own risk.
-Reusing passwords (entirely or partially) is not recommended._

 ## Installation